binpacking-uanl/AMPL/README.md

 	datasets -> This folder contains two CSV files for each combination of container type and object type contained.
 			* One CSVfile with some significative tolerance variations in [1e-6, 1e-1].
 			* One CSVfile with Cartesian coordinates.

+			Examples:
+				05_Tet_Cil_hom_coords.csv -> Cartesian coordinates of 5 regular tetrahedra packed in a cylindrical container.
+				05_Tet_Cil_hom_tol.csv -> Results of packing experimentation with 5 regular tetrahedra in a cylindrical container.

 	instances -> Data files containing instance definition based on adjacency matrices.